Magellanic Clouds: Characteristics

 Astronomers have long assumed that the Magellanic Clouds have orbited the Milky Way at approximately their current distances, but evidence suggests that it is rare for them to come as close to the Milky Way as they are now.
 Observation and theoretical evidence suggest that the Magellanic Clouds have both been greatly distorted by tidal interaction with the Milky Way as they travel close to it.
 The LMC maintains a very clear spiral structure in radio-telescope images of neutral hydrogen.
 Streams of neutral hydrogen connect them to the Milky Way and to each other, and both resemble disrupted barred spiral galaxies.
 Their gravity has affected the Milky Way as well, distorting the outer parts of the galactic disk.

 Aside from their different structure and lower mass, they differ from our galaxy in two major ways.
 They are gas-rich; a higher fraction of their mass is hydrogen and helium compared to the Milky Way.
 They are also more metal-poor than the Milky Way; the youngest stars in the LMC and SMC have a metallicity of 0.5 and 0.25 times solar, respectively.
 Both are noted for their nebulae and young stellar populations, but as in our own galaxy their stars range from the very young to the very old, indicating a long stellar formation history.

 The Large Magellanic Cloud was the host galaxy to a supernova (SN 1987A), the brightest observed in over four centuries.

 Measurements with the Hubble Space Telescope, announced in 2006, suggest the Magellanic Clouds may be moving too fast to be long term companions of the Milky Way.
 If they are in orbit, that orbit takes at least 4 billion years.
-They are possibly on a first approach and we are witnessing the start of a galactic merger that may overlap with the Milky Way's expected merger with the Andromeda Galaxy (and perhaps the Triangulum Galaxy) in the future.
+They are possibly on a first approach and we are witnessing the start of a galactic merger that may overlap with the Milky Way's potential merger with the Andromeda Galaxy (and perhaps the Triangulum Galaxy) in the future.
+However, it is not yet uncertain if these collisions will occur as recent models indicate that gravitation influences from the Large Magellanic Cloud and Triangulum Galaxy have an approximately 50% chance to prevent a merger of the Milky Way and Andromeda Galaxy.